MiiMii1205/noclipper/README.md

 # No Clipper #

-A pleasant, simple and fast NoClip script for [FiveM](https://fivem.net).
+A pleasant, simple and fast no-clip script for [FiveM](https://fivem.net).

 ## Setup ##

 Just clone this repo to your ressource folder of your [FiveM](https://fivem.net) server.
-You might also need to edit your server.cfg to auto load the resource.
+You might also need to edit your `server.cfg` to auto load the resource.

 Remember that this resource doesn't do any permission management.
-By default, it allows **EVERY** player to no clip.
+By default, it allows **EVERY** player to no-clip.

 To change this, you can set the `ENABLE_TOGGLE_NO_CLIP` (line 15) value in the `Scripts/noclipt.lua` file.

-You can then use the exported `ToggleNoClipMode` in any other ressources, granted that your server loads No Cipper first.
+You can then use the exported `ToggleNoClipMode` in any other ressources, granted that your server loads `No Cipper` first.

+By default, `No Clipper` plays sounds when players toggles the no-clip.
+To mute it, just set the value of `ENABLE_NO_CLIP_SOUND` (line 16) to `false`

 ## Controls ##